megjlow/httpd/docs/index.md

 Communication library required by tiles program.

 The Httpd library is required in order to compile and download the tiles program onto the NodeMCU

+More information about the Tiles for Tales project is available here: [http://www.warwick.ac.uk/TilesForTales](http://www.warwick.ac.uk/TilesForTales)